Liver Carcinogenesis Section

 Research Program and Goals

-Our laboratory is interested in studying genetics, genomics and biochemical pathways related to human cancer.
-Primary liver cancer is the second most deadly cancer in men and fifth most prevalent cancer worldwide (estimated 695,900 deaths in 2008), with a recent sharp increase of incidence in the United States.
-Hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (ICC) are two major types of primary liver cancer.
-Chronic liver diseases such as viral hepatitis caused by infection with hepatitis B and C viruses (HBV or HCV), alcohol consumption, or obesity, are major global health burdens that can increase the risk of HCC and ICC.
-Despite great progress in the diagnosis and development of new treatment modalities, the improvement in cancer mortality is very modest.
-These diseases remain the most difficult-to-treat malignancies, with a 5-year survival rate of less than 12% in the United States.
+My laboratory focuses on the genetics, genomics, and biochemical pathways related to human cancers, with a particular emphasis on primary liver cancer.
+Primary liver cancer ranks among the top five deadliest cancers worldwide and is one of the few cancer types with rising incidence and mortality rates over the past two decades, both in the U.S. and globally.
+Hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (iCCA) are the two main forms of liver cancer.
+Chronic liver diseases, resulting from complex etiologies such as viral hepatitis, alcohol consumption, parasites, chemical carcinogens, unhealthy diets, or sedentary lifestyle, are significant global health burdens that increase the risk of HCC and iCCA.
+Despite advances in diagnostics and treatment modalities, improvements in mortality rates have been modest.
+These cancers are among the most challenging to treat, with a 5-year survival rate of less than 20% in the United States.

 Current Research Projects

-1. Dissecting molecular heterogeneity of liver cancer to improve outcome among diverse populations.
+1. Exploring molecular heterogeneity and mechanistic insights of liver cancer across diverse populations

 Team